Technology Explainer

 Any set of Monte Carlo executions will result in a slighly different output.
 This histogram shows the variation in Wasserstein distances to the output from a 1M-iteration Monte Carlo (as a quality reference) across several 8.9k-iteration Monte Carlo executions.
 The dashed vertical line shows the Wasserstein distance of the output generated when running on a C0Pro-XS core, which is fixed (and is consistently closest to the 1M-iteration Monte Carlo reference).

-For the HJM swaptions pricing kernel, execution on Signaloid's C0Pro-XS core provides an output distribution that is consistently closer to the distribution of a 1M-iteration Monte Carlo, than 8.9k-iteration Monte Carlo: The vertical dashed line in the plot above is to the left of the hatched histogram.
-The solution running on Signaloid's platform is also consistently 2.7x faster.
+For an open benchmark based on the HJM framework and developed by Intel, for pricing a basket of swaptions using the Heath-Jarrow-Morton (HJM) framework, execution on Signaloid's C0Pro-XS core provides an output distribution that is consistently closer to the distribution of a 1M-iteration Monte Carlo, than 8.9k-iteration Monte Carlo: The vertical dashed line in the plot above is to the left of the hatched histogram.
+The solution running on Signaloid's platform is also consistently 2.7x faster, even before applying any parallelization (i.e., we compare a single-threaded implementation on Signaloid's platform to a single-threaded implementation on the comparison high-end Intel Xeon platform).
 The quality of the output when running on Signaloid's platform is even closer to the distribution of a 1M-iteration Monte Carlo, than some instances of 390k-iteration Monte Carlo executions, as the accuracy plots below show.

 For the HJM kernel, the mean price of the basket of swaptions computed when running on a Signaloid C0Pro-XS core is within 0.1401 basis points of the mean price computed using a 1M-iteration Monte Carlo (one basis point is 0.01%).
 In comparison, the difference between the mean price of the basket of swaptions computed by 8.9k-iteration Monte Carlo and that computed using a 1M-iteration Monte Carlo, is between 0.3871 and 5.1649 basis points, varying across different batches of 8.9k-iteration Monte Carlo executions.
 Similarly, the difference between the mean price of the basket of swaptions computed by 390k-iteration Monte Carlo and that computed using a 1M-iteration Monte Carlo is between 0.0303 and 1.0755 basis points, varying across different batches of 390k-iteration Monte Carlo executions.
 The plots below show this variability in more detail.

 Price of a basket of swaptions calculated using the HJM framework.
 The hatched distribution is the output distribution computed when running on a Signaloid C0Pro-XS core without using explicit Monte Carlo.
-This distributon is always the same and the computation is 2.7x faster than the 8.9k-iteration Monte Carlo.
+This distributon is always the same and the computation is 2.7x faster than the 8.9k-iteration Monte Carlo, even before applying any parallelization (i.e., we compare a single-threaded implementation on Signaloid's platform to a single-threaded implementation on the comparison high-end Intel Xeon platform).
 The outline line on the plot shows the distribution from running a 1M-iteration Monte Carlo, used as a quality reference.

 Histogram of Wasserstein distances to a 1M-iteration reference, of the distributions from re-runs of 65k-iteration Monte Carlo executions.
 The dashed vertical line shows the Wasserstein distance of the output generated when running on a C0Pro-XS core.
-The output of the kernel running on the C0Pro-XS is closer to the reference 1M-iteration Monte Carlo than most of the instances of the 65k-iteration Monte Carlo (and is more than 15x faster than them).
+The output of the kernel running on the C0Pro-XS is closer to the reference 1M-iteration Monte Carlo than most of the instances of the 65k-iteration Monte Carlo (and is more than 15x faster than them, even before applying any parallelization, i.e., we compare a single-threaded implementation on Signaloid's platform to a single-threaded implementation on the comparison high-end Intel Xeon platform).

 Histogram of Wasserstein distances to a 1M-iteration reference, of the distributions from runs of 390k-iteration Monte Carlo executions.
 The dashed vertical line shows the Wasserstein distance of the output generated when running on a C0Pro-XS core.
-The latter is closer to the reference 1M-iteration Monte Carlo than several of the instances of the 309k-iteration Monte Carlo executions (and is more than 120x faster than them).
+The latter is closer to the reference 1M-iteration Monte Carlo than several of the instances of the 309k-iteration Monte Carlo executions (and is more than 120x faster than them, even before applying any parallelization, i.e., we compare a single-threaded implementation on Signaloid's platform to a single-threaded implementation on the comparison high-end Intel Xeon platform).

 The Takeaway